Kieran Doherty (hunger striker)

-Kieran Doherty (16 October 1955 – 2 August 1981) was an Irish republican hunger striker and politician who served as a Teachta Dála (TD) for the Cavan–Monaghan constituency from June 1981 to August 1981.
+Kieran Doherty (16 October 1955 – 2 August 1981) was an Irish republican hunger striker and politician who served as a TD for Cavan–Monaghan from June 1981 to August 1981.
 He was a volunteer in the Belfast Brigade of the Provisional Irish Republican Army (IRA).

 Background

 Doherty was the third son in a family of six.
 He was born in the Andersonstown area of Belfast.
 He was educated at St. Theresa's Primary School and Glen Road Christian Brothers School (CBS).
 The Doherty brothers were known cyclists and sportsmen in the Andersontown area; Kieran won an Antrim Gaelic football medal at minor level in 1971.

 Doherty joined Fianna Éireann in Autumn 1971, quickly being recruited into the Provisional IRA thereafter.
 On 6 October 1972, his home was raided by the British Army and he was detained.
 He was later released after it was proven he was under 17 and couldn't be interned.
 The Army returned again ten days later, when he turned 17, but Doherty had been warned and fled across the border to stay with an uncle in Limerick.
 He eventually returned to Belfast in early 1973.

 He was interned by the British Government between February 1973 and November 1975.
 Kieran's brothers Michael and Terence were interned between 1972 and 1974.

 Doherty worked as an apprentice heating engineer.
 His girlfriend was Geraldine Scheiss; although they never became formally engaged, they became very close towards the end of his life.
 Before his arrest, she had not known that he was in the IRA.